 Atmospheric greenhouse gases (GHG's), such as carbon dioxide and methane, that come from the combustion of fossil fuels are changing the Earth's climate.
 The world is warming, and there are many different phenomena that force the Earth's climate to become hotter or colder.
 While some of these are anthropogenic and some are natural (see here for a discussion of the difference), carbon dioxide released from pursuing energy services is by far the largest contributor to the planet's current changes in climate.

-There is no magic temperature that the Earth should be at, but the climate is changing rapidly and this causes problems for all living things, including people.
+There is no magic temperature that the Earth should be at, but as seen in figure 1, the climate is changing rapidly and this causes problems for all living things, including people.
 Some of the troubling aspects of climate change include:

 There are various signs indicating that climate change is already happening, and will continue to happen.
 In the Intergovernmental Panel on Climate Change's 2018 special report, it stated on average the Earth's temperature raises by 0.2°C every decade.
 From pre-industrial levels, the special report states the Earth's average temperature has already increased by approximately 1.0°C. This report, written by 86 leading scientists from 39 countries, outlines how irreversible and unprecedented damage will occur when the Earth's average temperature raises by 1.5°C from pre-industrial times.
 If you are interested in checking out the full report, click here

 GHG's mix in the atmosphere and travel around the world.
 This means that it is a global issue which will effect everyone, regardless if they are the source that emitted the GHG's or not.
 In contrast, something like air pollution, is more localized.